 OverviewXSLT is a World Wide Web Consortium (W3C) standard for transforming XML data.
 XSLT is typically used to write style sheets to transform XML data to other formats such as HTML, fixed length text, comma-separated text, or a different XML format.

 From the developer perspective, XSLT is a programming language with a rich, XML-based syntax that implements elements that correspond to programming constructs and elements to address common transformation requirements.

 XSLT style sheets frequently use XML Path Language (XPath) queries to locate nodes in the source XML document and to apply XSLT templates to transform these nodes.
 The efficiency of the XPath queries in an XSLT style sheet frequently influence and affect the performance of transformations that use it.

 From a high-level stand point, an XSLT processor is a software component that applies a specified style sheet to a specified source XML document to execute an XSLT transformation and to generate the required output.

-HOW TO: Apply an XSL Transformation from an XML Document to an XML Document by Using Visual Basic .NET
+300929 HOW TO: Apply an XSL Transformation from an XML Document to an XML Document by Using Visual Basic .NETback to the top

 - XsltArgumentList.
 You can use object instances of this class to supply extension object instances and values for XSLT parameters that XSLT style sheets define and reference.